rahulearn2019/msvsdpim/week6/readme.md

 6. Domain Instances are removed if any(since we do not need any additional voltage domain.
 Domain instances LIST will use a domain_instances.txt which should contain cells to be placed in that domain.
 7. VD1 area is removed  represents the area that needs to be alloted to a smaller voltage domain)

-### Concept of a voltage domain

-Now a shell is opened in the avsd4bituc directory in generators and to generate verilog the corresponding code defined in top level makefile is used.
+---> Now a shell is opened in the avsd4bituc directory in generators and to generate verilog the corresponding code defined in top level makefile is used.
 In my case - "make sky130hd_auc_verilog"

 ![Screenshot from 2023-03-31 22-04-00](https://user-images.githubusercontent.com/50217106/229180452-ea9e3c96-57f2-494b-a7f7-9a5d1c967f1a.png)